sonertari/TestProxy/README.md

 Such tests can be saved in a JSON file to form a test set.
 The protocol and test ends of the test set are configured in the beginning of the file.
 The test set can be executed using multiple configuration.
-For example, the following test set specifies two configuration, which means that the tests will be executed twice for each configuration.
-Note that the first configuration is for TCP and the second is for SSL tests, and that client and server ports are different in each configuration.
+For example, the following test set specifies two configuration, which means that the tests in the test set will be executed twice for each configuration.
+Note that the first configuration is for TCP and the second is for SSL tests, and that the client and the server ports are different in each configuration.
+The proxy under test should have been configured to accept connections on those client ports and to forward packets to those server ports.

 ```
 "comment": "Tests for HTTP request/response",